dobromirmontauk/open-leadership-management-cookbook/recipes/management/increasing_the_capacity_to_win/firing/examples/red_dwarf_2021q2.md

 Feedback

 * Doesn’t provide evidence for the improvements he is making.
 Has bitten the team in the butt with rollbacks.
-* Nobie is pushing for a more scientific approach - I’m surprised that Red Dwarf is not super on-board on that.
+* [PEER] is pushing for a more scientific approach - I’m surprised that Red Dwarf is not super on-board on that.
 Maybe he doesn’t have a lot of experience with that type of approach?
 * He’s effectively developed a couple of good things.
 He’s been successful on his intuition.
 I would like to see a more data-driven approach.
 We don’t know when we will make things worse - that’s a particularly a problem to making something running in production.